paloukari/OrcaDetector/final_report.md

 1. We resample all audio files (up or down-sampling as necessary) to 16 KHz.
 2. We compute a spectrogram using magnitudes of a Short-Time Fourier Transform with 25 ms window size, 10 ms window hop, and a periodic Hann window.
-3. We compute a mel spectrogram by mapping this spectrogram to 64 mel bins, covering 125-7500 Hz.
+3. We compute a Mel spectrogram by mapping this spectrogram to 64 mel bins, covering 125-7500 Hz.
-4. We calculate a stabilized log mel spectrogram as log(mel spectrogram + 0.01) in order to errors from log(0).
+4. We calculate a stabilized log Mel spectrogram as log(Mel spectrogram + 0.01) in order to errors from log(0).
 5. We quantize the spectrogram into non-overlapping segments of 0.96 seconds length, corresponding to 64 mel bands x 96 frames of 10 ms each.

 Because the marine mammal audio samples we use for training the model are collected on different equipment in different locations over a span of many years, the recording conditions vary substantially.
 As a result, we find it important to apply batch normalization to all data before feeding it in to our neural network.